yizhang7210/Acre/docs/dev/2-Project-Setup.md

     - `npm install -g npm@5.6.0`

 ### Database
+- Right under `Acre` run `nix-shell acre.nix` to go into the nix shell for the following:
 - `$ sudo -u postgres psql` to log in to the DB shell.
 - `postgres=# CREATE DATABASE acre;`
 - `postgres=# CREATE USER acreuser WITH PASSWORD 'acrelocaldb';`